madihahaque/Assignments/_chapters/A1-GettingStarted.md

 ### Q4 - Boolean Comparisons (0.5 points)

-Using variables provided, do following boolean logical comparisons:
+Using the variables provided, do the following boolean logical comparisons:
 - Define `bool_comp_1` to be the logical `and` of `bool_1` and `bool_2`
 - Define `bool_comp_2` to be the logical `or` of  `bool_1` and `bool_2`